 Picture credits to Gediminas Kajėnas

-Harald Hartvig Jepsen is a translator from Ukrainian, Russian and Belarusan into Danish.
+Harald Hartvig Jepsen is a translator from Ukrainian, Russian and Belarusian into Danish.
 He has a M.A in Russian and Czech Philology from Aarhus University and studied language, history and literature in Moscow, Charles University in Prague and at the Ivan Franko University in Lviv and the National University Mohyla Academy in Kyiv.
 He translated several Russian detective stories, Russian literary manifestos from the 1910s and 1920s, as well as a monograph with central texts of Mikhail Bakhtin from Russian.

 Harald Hartvig Jepsen taught Ukrainian grammar, language efficiency and translation for military interpreters at the Danish Military College.
 Qua his work as an election expert with more than 8 years of in-country experience in Ukraine, he translated the Ukrainian election laws and codices into English since 2004.
-He understands and reads Belarusan, but has no documented translation experience from that language.
-He worked with Belarusan activists and in Belarus as a program manager at the Danish Institute for Human Rights, and also as a leading member of OSCE election observation missions.
+He understands and reads Belarusian, but has no documented translation experience from that language.
+He worked with Belarusian activists and in Belarus as a program manager at the Danish Institute for Human Rights, and also as a leading member of OSCE election observation missions.